automatecloud/docker-ddc-vagrant/README.md

 openssl genrsa -out CAkey.pem 2048
 ```

-* Use the new CA key pair to create to sign the CA certificate
+* Use the new CA key pair to create to sign the CA certificate.
+You should give it the CN ca.docker.vm.
+You can use what ever country codes etc. necessary.

 ```
 openssl req -new -key CAkey.pem -x509 -days 3650 -out ca.pem -sha256